Ayau and Asia Islands

 How to get to Ayau

-(i) Fastest way: Weekly Susi Air flight from Sorong or Waisai to Kabare, pickup by Richard from Kabare.
+(i) Fastest way: Weekly Susi Air flight from Sorong or Waisai to Kabare, pickup by Risyard from Kabare.

 (ii) Cheapest way: Fortnightly public boat from Sorong or Waisai to Ayau.